 Word recognition

 Word recognition includes decoding and the capacity to recognise printed words.
-Decoding is the ability to identify letter-sound relationships and letter patterns to correctly pronounce what is being read.
-Decoding begins with early phonological awareness (the ability to identify and manipulate parts of spoken words, for example, to recognise rhyming words, identify syllables and segment a sentence), phonemic awareness (the ability to identify and manipulate individual sounds (phonemes) in spoken words) and phonics (the development of letter-sound knowledge) (Buckingham 2020).
+Decoding is the ability to identify letter–sound relationships and letter patterns to correctly pronounce what is being read.
+Decoding begins with early phonological awareness (the ability to identify and manipulate parts of spoken words – for example, to recognise rhyming words, identify syllables and segment a sentence), phonemic awareness (the ability to identify and manipulate individual sounds [phonemes] in spoken words) and phonics (the development of letter–sound knowledge) (Buckingham, 2020).

 Phonological awareness, phonemic awareness and phonics should be explicitly and directly taught in the early years of school to enable children to accurately sound out printed words.
 The active sounding out of words using letter–sounds knowledge is referred to as reading through the phonological pathway.

 Beginning readers tend to rely on the phonological pathway to read words.
 Repeated decoding of an individual word over time causes that word to become retained in a reader’s long-term memory through a process that is known as orthographic mapping.
 This allows the reader to recognise the word automatically and read the word without needing to actively sound it out.
 Automatic recognition of words is called the lexical pathway for reading.
-It takes deliberate practice for children to build up enough words to read connected text with fluency.
+It takes deliberate practise for children to build up enough words to read connected text with fluency.
 Skilled readers will primarily use the lexical pathway; however, they still use the phonological pathway if they come across an unfamiliar word.

 Language comprehension